FaboSc/Udacity-Movie-Page/README.md

 ## Usage

-In order to use this project, clone the github repository and execute entertainment_center.py file.
+In order to use this project, clone the github repository and execute entertainment_center.py file with python.
 All the files need to be in the same directory in order to work.